 'Immersive technologies' encompass a wide range of systems and services including virtual reality (VR), mixed reality (MR) and augmented reality (AR).
-'Immersive environments' are computergenerated 'worlds' where a user can feel as if they are present.
+'Immersive environments' are computer-generated 'worlds' where a user can feel as if they are present.
 Whilst at its most expansive, immersive environments can refer to environments accessed using a range of technologies, including games consoles, this paper focuses primarily on immersive environments accessed through VR, MR and AR.
 Although currently most commonly used in gaming, use cases are expanding across a range of sectors including design, education and retail.

 It is uncertain how immersive technologies will develop and how successful they will be.
 There is potential for immersive technologies to transform the way consumers use online services including shopping, entertainment, communications and social media.
 Compared to 'traditional' online platforms, people using these services could interact in ways that feel more akin to real life and in real time.
 Users might also create and manipulate digital content, such as avatars or objects, allowing them to find new ways to express themselves and interact with each other.
-The potential market for immersive technologies could be significant.
-Some estimates suggest the market will grow to well over USD 100 billion in the next decade.1
+The potential market for immersive technologies could be significant, with some estimates suggesting it may grow to USD 144.5 billion by 2032.1